kevinwlu/iot/lesson7/README.md

 ### Start a new spreadsheet rpidata

 ### Share the spreadsheet with the "client_email" address in the .json file, select “Can edit,” and click "Send"

+#### Will receive an email with the subject "Delivery Status Notification (Failure)" and the message "Address not found" from mailer-daemon@google.com

 ### Delete Rows 2 to 1000, and enter Date / Time, CPU Usage %, Temperature C to header cells